Turnpike Commons and Sutter Commons

 Type of Development

-This much needed project is being developed through a partnership with Stocktonians Taking Action to Neutralize Drugs (STAND), Stockton Shelter for the Homeless, and Central Valley Low Income Housing Corporation (CVLIHC).
-All told, the partnership has secured nearly $4.8 million in grants from the City of Stockton, San Joaquin County, the San Joaquin Continuum of Care, and a $55,000 grant from Wells Fargo Bank.
-Funding is also being provided by the State of California’s Homeless Emergency Aid Program (HEAP), and City of Stockton Community Development Block Grant (CDBG) funds.
+This much-needed project was developed through a partnership with Stocktonians Taking Action to Neutralize Drugs (STAND), Stockton Shelter for the Homeless, and Central Valley Low Income Housing Corporation (CVLIHC).
+All told, the partnership secured nearly $4.8 million in grants from the City of Stockton, San Joaquin County, San Joaquin Continuum of Care, and Wells Fargo Bank.
+Funding was also provided by the State of California’s Homeless Emergency Aid Program (HEAP) and City of Stockton’s Community Development Block Grant (CDBG) program.

-“The Board of Supervisors is delighted to see these amazing organizations partnering to use Homeless Emergency Aid Program funds in support of this critical need in San Joaquin County,” said Adam Cheshire, Program Administrator for Homeless Initiatives, San Joaquin County.
+“The Board of Supervisors is delighted to see these amazing organizations partnering to use Homeless Emergency Aid Program funds in support of this critical need in San Joaquin County,” says Adam Cheshire, San Joaquin County’s Program Administrator for Homeless Initiatives.
 “The progress made is a reflection of the great work these CBOs are doing every day, and we look forward to the positive impact this project will certainly have in making homelessness rare, brief, and non-recurring in our communities.”

 Type of Development

-Sutter Commons Incorporates ADU in a Single-Family Home
+Sutter Commons Incorporates ADU and a Single-Family Home